intocare/dorametrix/SECURITY.md

 ## Reporting a Vulnerability

 Only send vulnerability reports via a private conversation.
-Please prepare proof of the security vulnerability, and if possible, a mitigation strategy if one is identified.dsqf
+Please prepare proof of the security vulnerability, and if possible, a mitigation strategy if one is identified.